By TOM SMITH

 Continued on PAGE 6

-Visit the website of Jiro Osuga's late friend Townly Cooke, featuring the best of the artist's paintings, drawings and photography.
+Visit the website of Jiro Osuga's late friend, the artist Townly Cooke.